 Skip to main content

-1-) How It Works
+1-) How Does It Work?

-• A Python report generator (generate_report.py) — reads the JSONL file for the specified environment; normalizes memory, thread, GC, connection, and health metrics; and produces a single HTML file enriched with statistics, anomaly detection, and Chart.js-based interactive charts.
+• A Python report generator (generate_report.py) — reads the JSONL file of the specified environment; normalizes memory, thread, GC, connection, and health metrics; and produces a single HTML file enriched with statistics, anomaly detection, and Chart.js-based interactive charts.

-The flow is as follows: Apinizer Worker (/apinizer/diagnostics/all) → monitor.sh <environment> (every 2 minutes) → <environment>-worker-jvm-YYYYMMDD.jsonlmake-report.sh <environment>generate_report.pyapinizer-worker-report-<environment>-YYYYMMDD.html
+The flow is as follows: Apinizer Worker (/apinizer/diagnostics/all) → monitor.sh <environment> (every 2 minutes) → <environment>-worker-diagnostics-YYYYMMDD.jsonlmake-report.sh <environment>generate_report.pyapinizer-worker-report-<environment>-YYYYMMDD.html

 2-) Prerequisites